Skip to main content

 How to convert a pipeline

-To convert a pipeline, go to the pipeline settings (cog icon) on the Pipelines UI page, and select option to Convert to a team-shared pipeline...
+To convert a pipeline, go to the pipeline settings (cog icon) on the Pipelines UI page, and select the option to Convert to a team-shared pipeline...

 Note: Before a Pipeline can be converted to a team-shared (Pipeline) connection, both all associated CI jobs and Salesforce org connections must first be updated to team-shared connections.